389ds/389ds.github.io/docs/389ds/howto/howto-walkthroughmultimasterssl.md

 title: "Howto: WalkthroughMultimasterSSL"
 ---

-# Walk Through of MMR SSL Setup
+# Walk Through of MMR TLS/SSL Setup
 ----------------------------------

 In this example we are creating a 4 node Linux LDAP environment and implementing multi-master replication.
 The 4 nodes are all masters in this example but I will document the process of 2 masters and 2 slaves as well.
-SSL is also detailed in this example both for connections to the host as well as SSL replication.
+TLS/SSL is also detailed in this example both for connections to the host as well as TLS/SSL replication.
 Importing OpenLDAP schema is also discussed.

 {% include toc.md %}